MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-server-update-services/plan/plan-your-wsus-deployment.md

 - Metadata that describes each update
 - Information about client computers, updates, and interactions

-If you install multiple WSUS servers, you must maintain a separate database for each WSUS server, whether it is an autonomous or a replica server.
-You cannot store multiple WSUS databases on a single instance of SQL Server, except in Network Load Balancing (NLB) clusters that use SQL Server failover.
+If you install multiple WSUS servers, you must maintain a separate database for each WSUS server, whether it's an autonomous or a replica server.
+You can't store multiple WSUS databases on a single instance of SQL Server, except in Network Load Balancing (NLB) clusters that use SQL Server failover.

 SQL Server, SQL Server Express, and Windows Internal Database provide the same performance characteristics for a single-server configuration, where the database and the WSUS service are located on the same computer.
 A single-server configuration can support several thousand WSUS client computers.